 Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

-Also available on the AIDSinfo website are separate sets of guidelines for the prevention and treatment of opportunistic infections in HIV-exposed and -infected children1 and for the use of ARV agents in HIV-infected (postpubertal) adolescents and adults.2 Because these guidelines are developed for the United States, they may not be applicable in other countries.
-The World Health Organization (WHO) provides guidelines for resource-limited settings at http://www.who.int/hiv/pub/arv/en.
+The AIDSinfo website also includes separate guidelines for (1) the prevention and treatment of opportunistic infections (OIs) in children exposed to HIV and children with HIV infection,1 (2) the use of ARV agents in adolescents and adults with HIV,2 (3) the use of ARV drugs in pregnant women with HIV,3 and (4) the prevention and treatment of OIs in adolescents and adults with HIV.4 These guidelines are developed for the United States and may not be applicable in other countries.
+The World Health Organization provides guidelines for resource-limited settings at http://www.who.int/hiv/pub/arv/en.

-- Acquisition of infection through perinatal exposure for most infected children;
+- Acquisition of infection through perinatal exposure for most children living with HIV;

-- In utero, intrapartum, and/or postpartum neonatal exposure to ARV drugs in most perinatally infected children;
+- In utero, intrapartum, and/or postpartum neonatal exposure to ARV drugs in most children with perinatal HIV infection;

-- Age-specific differences in interpreting CD4 T lymphocyte (CD4) cell counts;
+- Age-specific interpretation of CD4 T lymphocyte (CD4) cell counts;

-- Higher viral loads in perinatally-infected infants compared to HIV-infected adolescents and adults;
+- Higher plasma viral loads in infants with perinatal HIV infection than in adolescents and adults with HIV infection;

-- Changes in pharmacokinetic (PK) parameters with age caused by the continuing development and maturation of organ systems involved in drug metabolism and clearance;
+- Changes in PK parameters with age caused by the continuing development and maturation of organ systems involved in drug absorption, distribution, metabolism, and clearance;

 - Differences in the clinical manifestations and treatment of HIV infection secondary to onset of infection in growing, immunologically immature individuals; and